Kaiiser-ai/AutoCode-SBC-2024-StairChecker/README.md

 AutoCode SBC 2024 – Staircase Compliance Checker

-This project is part of the AI Applied to Architecture & Construction master’s program.
+This project is part of the AI Applied to Architecture & Construction.
 It demonstrates an AI-assisted code-compliance tool built using Google Colab and Python, following the Saudi Building Code SBC 2024 staircase requirements.
 Objective